-Celebrating its twentieth anniversary, this year’s Auckland On Water Boat Show, September 27-30 at the Viaduct Harbour and Events Centre, promises more alloy boats than ever before.
+Celebrating its twentieth anniversary, 2018’s Auckland On Water Boat Show, at the Viaduct Harbour and Events Centre, promises more alloy boats than ever before.

 Exhibition space on and off the water is almost sold out, says show organiser Stacey Cook.
 Owned and operated by boating industry body NZ Marine, The Auckland On Water Boat Show has grown in size and scope every year since its inception in 1999.